miker-bice/miker-bice/README.md

 - 👯 I’m looking to collaborate on [the Django project](https://github.com/django/django)

-- 💬 Ask me about **Adobe Photoshop, Adobe Illustrator and anything about the John Wick universe**
+- 💬 Ask me about **Adobe Photoshop, Adobe Illustrator and anything about the John Wick universe or the One Punch Man universe**

 - 📫 How to reach me **mikejerrson.galindez@gmail.com**